Women’s History Month Activities for All Ages (Plus Free Posters)

 Draw inspiration from women illustrators

-In the 80+ years since the Caldecott Medal’s inception, only about a quarter of the superb illustrators it celebrates have been women.
+In the 80+ years since the Caldecott Medal’s inception, only about a third of the superb illustrators it celebrates have been women.
 Take some time to share strong female illustrators with your students.
 Then, have them choose one woman whose style they really like and try to create their own illustrations in the same vein.

-Learn more: Female Illustrators You Need To Include in Your Classroom Library
+Try it: Female Illustrators You Need To Include in Your Classroom Library

 Post a Women’s History Month bulletin board